 Obsessive compulsive disorder (OCD) has been found to be more common in those with autism.
 The condition involves recurring and intrusive thoughts as well as compulsions to carry out certain behaviours.
 As people with Asperger’s can display repetitive behaviours, OCD can be overlooked.
 The two are, however, very different.

 Speaking to your doctor about your concerns is a great first step to an accurate diagnosis.
 There are several different treatment options to help with OCD including medication and talk therapy.

 What should I be looking for in a counsellor or psychotherapist?

-There are currently no laws in place stipulating what training and qualifications a counsellor must have to treat Asperger's syndrome.
-However, NICE have developed a set of guidelines that provide advice about the recommended treatments.
+There are currently no laws in place stipulating what training and qualifications a counsellor must have to help someone with Asperger's syndrome.
+However, NICE have developed a set of guidelines that provide advice about the recommended approaches.

-In terms of psychological treatments, NICE recommend cognitive behavioural therapy and/or behavioural therapy.
-To help treat symptoms such as anxiety and/or repetitive thoughts, medication may also be offered.
+In terms of psychological support, NICE recommend cognitive behavioural therapy and/or behavioural therapy.
+To help manage symptoms such as anxiety and/or repetitive thoughts, medication may also be offered.
 The guidelines also list various therapies and treatments that should not be offered, including chelation therapy.

-Counsellors treating people with autism or Asperger's syndrome may have to adjust the way they work.
-For example, including more written or visual information.
+Counsellors supporting people with autism or Asperger's syndrome may have to adjust the way they work.
+For example, including more visual information.
 Therefore, it is advised that you seek a professional who has specific training and experience in working with people within the autistic spectrum.